 - Dog beds – Yep, that’s plural.
 He’s peed on every dog bed in the house.

-- Shoe – Just Mike's shoe so far.
-Mine he just chews on.
+- Shoe – Just Mike’s one shoe so far.
+Mine are simply chew toys.

 - Outdoor furniture – Points for being outside at least?